emmanouil/SWAPUGC/README.md

 A compatible UGC recorder Android application that can be used, is available [here](https://github.com/emmanouil/Spatiotemporal-Navigation-Recorder)

-### Generate DASH-compatible Segmented Video Files
+### Generate DASH-compatible Segmented Video Files [1]

 For the demo we used MP4Box of the [GPAC](gpac.io) suite, but other tools (like ffmpeg) should work.
-With MP4Box, an example command to generate 2s-long segments would be:
+With MP4Box, an example command to generate 2s-long segments would be [2]:
 `MP4Box -frag 2000 -dash 2000 -segment-name file_out_seg_ file_in.mp4`

+NOTE: MP4Box does _not_ do any transcoding on the media files.
+For that, we used ffmpeg.
+An example command for encoding a video in x264 (audio aac) with framerate = 30 fps and GOP size of 30 frames at 2Mbps bitrate, scaled with height = 1080px would be :
+`ffmpeg.exe -i 20140325_121238.webm -r 30 -preset slow -vf scale=-1:1080 -c:v libx264 -b:v 2000k -movflags +faststart -sc_threshold 0 -keyint_min 30 -g 30 -c:a aac 20140325_121238.mp4`

 ### Format XML sensor data (compatible with ICoSOLE dataset)